Montana Farm Bureau's Mission

 The Montana Farm Bureau and the American Farm Bureau Federation were originally created in 1919 to making the business of farming and ranching more profitable—and to make Montana a better place to live.
 Since then we’ve worked hard to do exactly that.

-Our Mission - Both then and now:
+Both then and now:

 We pledge to: